thunderclient/thunder-client-support/README.md

 The following environments can be used in Thunder Client from least precedence to high precedence are listed below.
 1. **Local Environment**: Use Local Environment to save secrets and transient tokens locally on your computer, which you dont want to save in the git project.
 This environment is a `global type` and the variables are available to all collections.
 (See above image option 3)

 2. **Global Environment**: Use Global Environment to save variables and share with all the collections.
-The values will stored in main `thunderEnvironment.db` file.
+The values will stored in main `thunderEnvironment.json` file.
 (See above image option 2)

 3. **env file**: You can use `.env files` in Thunder Client.
 To Use .env file follow below steps
    - Create an Environment (using option 1 in img)